Brunopod/Project-1/readme.md

 ### Content

- <li> The code in the footer for the social media was taken from CI [Love Running] (https://github.com/Code-Institute-Org/love-running-2.0)
+  The code in the footer for the social media was taken from CI [Love Running] (https://github.com/Code-Institute-Org/love-running-2.0)

 ### Media

-<li>The images used in the header and sign up page are from https://pxhere.com/
+The images used in the header and sign up page are from https://pxhere.com/